loganhartford/portfolio-site/_mechatronicsprojects/(2) A PCB Christmas.md

 ***
 While on my first internship as a hardware designer, I decided that for Christmas I would showcase my new skills and create a cool gadget for all my friends and family.

 Each device was loaded with 3 songs with one song being specific to the recipient.
+The song being played in the video is Silent Night.

-{% include elements/video.html id="" %}
+{% include elements/video.html id="btmIyTIJYW0" %}

 ## Hardware Design
 ![alt text](https://res.cloudinary.com/dlfqn0wvp/image/upload/v1704144983/portfolio-site/pcb-christmas/v9acqo7u55czi3mhwvjf.jpg "Cone holder channel")